sunfishcode/rfcs/text/0000-io-safety.md

 The I/O safety concept doesn't depend on `IoSafe` being in `std`.
 Crates could continue to use [`unsafe_io::OwnsRaw`], though that does involve adding a dependency.

+## Define `IoSafe` in terms of the object, not the reference.

+The [reference-level-explanation] explains `IoSafe + `AsRawFd` as returning a handle valid to use for "the duration of the `&self` reference".
+This makes it similar to borrowing a reference to the handle, though it still uses a raw type which doesn't enforce the borrowing rules.

+An alternative would be to define it in terms of the underlying object.
+Since it returns raw types, arguably it would be better to make it work more like `slice::as_ptr` and other functions which return raw pointers that aren't connected to reference lifetimes.
+If the concept of borrowing is desired, new types could be introduced, with better ergonomics, in a separate proposal.

 # Prior art
 [prior-art]: #prior-art